cicsdev/cics-java-liberty-employee-db/README.md

 ## Deploying the sample

-To deploy the sample you will need to import the projects into CICS Explorer.
+To deploy the sample you will need to import the projects into Eclipse.

 To install the sample as a CICS bundle: